-Cyber-Security: Risk management and how to respond to an attack
+Cyber-Security: Risk Management and How to Respond to a Cyber-Attack

 The importance of cyber-security increases daily, with more and more sensitive information and company data being stored online, and therefore being a target for cyber-criminals.
 Cyber-security aims to reduce the risk of cyber-attacks and protects against the invasion or exploitation of systems, networks, and technologies.
 This article aims to offer employers guidance regarding what steps they should take after experiencing a cyber-attack.

 When a cyber-attack occurs, it is important that your organisation has a plan in place to respond and mitigate the damages caused.
 For cyber-security cases it is certainly a time sensitive subject, and your incident response plan must specifically address key actions to implement immediately after the attack.